chaoge525/soafee_demo/documentation/builds.rst

 * ``base.yml``

-    Defines the image targets, layer dependencies and their sofware sources and build configuration variables.
+    Defines the image targets, layer dependencies and their software sources and build configuration variables.

 * ``arm_machines.yml``